NerdDiffer/backpack_tf/README.md

 [![Code Climate](https://codeclimate.com/github/NerdDiffer/backpack_tf/badges/gpa.svg)](https://codeclimate.com/github/NerdDiffer/backpack_tf)
 [![Test Coverage](https://codeclimate.com/github/NerdDiffer/backpack_tf/badges/coverage.svg)](https://codeclimate.com/github/NerdDiffer/backpack_tf/coverage)

-Backpack.tf is a website for the in-game economies of Team Fortress 2 and Dota 2.
-This gem is a wrapper for the backpack.tf [API](http://backpack.tf/api).
+Backpack.tf is a website for the in-game economies of Team Fortress 2 and Dota
+2. This gem is a wrapper for the backpack.tf [API](https://backpack.tf/developer).
 The goal is to capture the results and turn them into Ruby objects for use in your application.

 ### Contributing

-If you are interested in contributing, please see any open [issues](https://github.com/NerdDiffer/backpack_tf/issues), let me know, and branch off of the `development` branch.
+If you are interested in contributing, please see any open issues and let me know.

 ### Installation